TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Experimental Evaluation

-Specifically, the first run has two levels of refinement, with the coarse level of $256^3$ grids and the fine level of $512^3$ grids.
-We've collected four timesteps with the finest level density from 23\% to 64\%.
-The second run has a maximum of four levels of refinement.
-It was initially configured at the resolution of $128^3$ and gradually refined to $1024^3$.
-This run collected three timesteps with the finest-level resolution of $256^3$ (two levels), $512^3$ (three levels), and $1024^3$ (four levels), respectively.
-The density of the finest level varies from 0.2\% to 0.003\%.
-The third run has three levels of refinement with the grid sizes of $128^3$ at the coarsest level, $256^3$ at the intermediate level, and $512^3$ at the finest level.
-The density of the finest level ranges from 0.87\% to 0.90\%.
+Nyx, as shown in Figure~\ref{fig:nyx-example}, is a state-of-the-art, extreme-scale cosmology code that leverages AMReX.
+It produces six fields, which include baryon density, dark matter density, temperature, and velocities ($x$, $y$, and $z$).
+We analyzed six datasets produced by three real-world simulation runs, each having different numbers of AMR levels, and simulating a 64 megaparsec (Mpc) region.
+For these datasets, Z represents the redshift, i.e., the displacement of distant galaxies and celestial objects, as presented in Tab~\ref{tab:datasets1}.
+Specifically: the first run comprises two levels of refinement, with a coarse level of $256^3$ grids and a fine level of $512^3$ grids.
+We collected data from three timesteps, where the finest level density ranges from 23\% to 63\%.
+The second run has up to four refinement levels.
+It began with a resolution of $128^3$ and refined to $1024^3$.
+From this run, we acquired data from two timesteps with the finest-level resolutions of $512^3$ (three levels) and $1024^3$ (four levels).
+The density at the finest level ranged from 0.2\% to 0.003\%.
+The third run featured three refinement levels with grid sizes of $128^3$ at the coarsest level, $256^3$ at the intermediate level, and $512^3$ at the finest level.
+The density at the finest level is 0.90\%.

+WarpX, as shown in Figure~\ref{fig:wpx-example}, is a highly parallel, optimized electromagnetic and electrostatic Particle-In-Cell (PIC) simulation that incorporates AMReX.
+It is designed to run on GPUs and multi-core CPUs and boasts load-balancing features.
+WarpX has the capability to scale up to the capacities of the world's most advanced supercomputers.
+Notably, it was awarded the 2022 ACM Gordon Bell Prize.
+We collected two timesteps from WarpX, as detailed in Tab~\ref{tab:datasets1}.
+Each timestep features two refinement levels, with dimensions of $128\times128\times1024$ and $256\times256\times2048$.
+The density at the finest level varies between 2\% and 8.6\%.

+IAMR, as shown in Figure~\ref{fig:iamr-example}, is a highly parallel AMR code to solve the variable-density incompressible Navier-Stokes equations in either 2-D or 3-D. It also offers an embedded boundary (cut cell) representation for intricate geometries.
+We specifically executed the 3D Rayleigh-Taylor problem, which simulates a heavy fluid atop a light fluid under gravity's influence.
+We gathered data from two timesteps in IAMR.
+Each timestep comprises three refinement levels, beginning with dimensions of $128\times128\times128$ for the coarsest level and refining to $512\times512\times512$ for the finest level.
+The density at the finest level ranges from 0.6\% to 14.8\%.

 Note that the density of the finest level describes how much of the data in the dataset is at the highest resolution; a higher density of the finest level means that more data is refined to the highest resolution.
 Usually, the data density is gradually increasing at the finest level, within a single run.